LeandroLS/rick-portal-gun/README.md

 # rick-portal-gun
-A site about Ricky And Morty
+A site about Ricky And Morty.
+This site consumes the [The Rick And Morty API](https://rickandmortyapi.com/) to serve the characters info.